 After a long trip to South Korea I made my way to Taipei, with even fewer plans.
-I just new I needed to find Jeff, and then everything would be better.
+I just knew I needed to find Jeff, and then everything would be better.

 2011-05-09 Getting off the aeroplane I found Jeff.
 He was looking for Blade Steel; little does he know that you don't find Blade Steel, he finds you.

-2011-05-09 In order to make my transition to Taiwan easier, Megan took us to a Korean barbecue the first night.
-While fun, I do not like the concept of cooking my own food.
+2011-05-09 To make my transition to Taiwan easier, Megan took us to a Korean barbecue the first night.
+While fun, I dislike the concept of cooking my own food.

 2011-05-10 The next day we visited the Taipei Zoo.
 We quickly found ourselves in the butterfly house.